appsforralph/PetsAPI/README.md

 Then we could test this in Postman.
 I have attached the sample request via Postman Collection.
 Please check in the repository name 'PETsAPI.postman_collection'

+Please take note of the following parameters in making a request
-Please take note that I have set the parameter 'Limit' to a max of 25 only.
+- limit : I have set the parameter 'Limit' to a max of 25 only.
 Anything that tries above it will default to 25.
+- x-api-key : This must be present in the request headers.
+This serves as the simple Authentication for the API

 ### Get All Pet details
 ![image](https://user-images.githubusercontent.com/30335870/184064265-b89ee2c7-c8f1-4597-aedb-30b91a3d8bb2.png)